KaliRani/connecteddreamsC-support/README.md

 Privacy Notice

-Connected Dreams A does not collect, store, analyze, or share any personal information.
+Connected Dreams C does not collect, store, analyze, or share any personal information.
 All features, including connectivity, alarms, and scanning, operate locally on-device.

 ---